ismaileneskirli/Anomaly-Detection-API/README.md

 # Anomaly-Detection-API
 This is a super simle anomaly detection api, developped with  median absolute deviation.
+For the moment this repository is not finished and probably will not work properly when you try it, please dont waste time on it :)

 ## Installation